Photon counting beyond the rotating-wave approximation: Damped Harmonic Oscillator

 Beyond the rotating-wave limit, the contributions of the other poles start to become more important, which leads to a non-trivial time-dependency of $G^{(1)}(\tau)$.
 For larger damping, but still in the underdamped regime $\gamma < 2\omega_0$, we can extract the (oscillatory) contribution of $\omega_+$ by a complex contour integration.
 We obtain

-The remaining integral arises due to the closure of the contour at the imaginary axis.
-This contribution leads to a non-exponential time evolution and becomes relevant when for larger damping or smaller temperature.
+The remaining integral arises due to the closure of the contour at the imaginary axis, see Fig.~\ref{fig:poles}.
+This contribution leads to a non-exponential time evolution, decaying algebraically for long times, and becomes relevant for larger damping or smaller temperature.

 As pointed out above, in the case of ultra-large damping, the new small scale $\gamma_c = \omega_0^2/\gamma \ll \omega_0, k_BT/\hbar$ emerges.
 In this limit, the pole $\omega_+ \approx -i\gamma_c$ is the most important as it is closest to the real axis.
 In particular, because $\gamma_c \to 0^+$ a separation of time scales is possible, see also Ref.~\cite{hassler:23}.
 Reducing the dynamics to $\gamma_c$ leads to ($\gamma \to \infty$)